indieweb/wordpress-indieauth/readme.txt

 = How is IndieAuth different from OAuth? =

 IndieAuth was built on top of the OAuth 2.0 Framework and differs in that users and clients are represented by URLs.
-Clients can verify the identity of a user and obtain an OAuth 2.0 Bearer token that can be used to access user resources..
+Clients can verify the identity of a user and obtain an OAuth 2.0 Bearer token that can be used to access user resources.

 = Does this require users to have their own domain name? =